BuildOnViction/gitbook/developer-guide/working-with-tomochain/cli-commands.md

 ---
 description: >-
-  This shows useful CLI commands for developers to work with the TomoChain client tomo.
+  This shows useful CLI commands for developers to work with the Viction client tomo.
 ---